aavanderleij/SLEAPyTracks/README.md

 ### Install SLEAP ###

-open "Anaconda Powershell Prompt" from the start menu
+open "Anaconda Powershell Prompt" from the start menu.

 First we install SLEAP.